gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

         Git Fusion

-    If any errors occur during the above process, GitSwarm takes you back to the Mirror in Helix page, and report the error.
+    If any errors occur during the above process, GitSwarm takes you back to the Mirror in Helix page, and reports the error.
 [See below](#error-messages) for potential error messages, what they mean and how to fix them.